kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

-During mixed rollouts (some slices with `sharingAffinity`, some without), Strict Gating automatically routes claims whose opaque configs lack the declared keys onto non-extraction slices — they are filtered out of extraction slices by design.
+During mixed rollouts (some slices with `sharingAffinity`, some without), Strict Gating automatically routes claims whose opaque configs lack the declared keys onto non-extraction slices — extraction-slice devices are not viable options for those requests by design.
 The remaining gap is for claims whose opaque configs *do* produce the keys: in alpha they pass Filter on both extraction and non-extraction slices and the allocator has no preference between them, so capacity can strand on either side